lachlanstephen/lachlanstephen/README.md

 - :camera: My hobbies and interests include photography, cooking, sports, puzzles and working on my car

-- Ask me about fractals, CSS tricks, football, life as a 42Adelaide Student, and anything in-between!
+- :speech_balloon: Ask me about fractals, CSS tricks, football, life as a 42Adelaide Student, and anything in-between!

 :bulb: Inspired by: [Active Theory](https://activetheory.net/) <img src="./assets/img/at-icon.png" width="16px" align="center">
 - They make awe-inspiring designs come to life with code, and test the boundary for what's possible.
 Check out their website and portfolio, you won't be disappointed.